 The facility does not accept waste grease or sludge for disposal.
 However, residents will be allowed to drop off used oil under a used oil collection program.
-Collected used oil will be stored in a double walled container located in a hazmat storage building, LF06, 6 drum or approved equal outdoor storage building designed for safe storage of flammable liquids.
+Collected used oil will be stored in a double walled container located in a hazmat storage building, LF06, 6-drum outdoor storage building designed for safe storage of flammable liquids.
+An example of a 6' 9.5" by 4' 6.5" outdoor storage building manufactured by CP Lab Safety is provided in Figure III-3.
 Used oil drop off will be located near the southern portion of the citizen drop off area as shown on Drawing CG-010 in Appendix III-A. This used oil will be transported by an authorized hauler to recycle the material.
 The used oil will be removed from the site at least quarterly.
 Therefore, no other storage provisions have been made.